Dreams of the number one: the unit in which your life asks what it means to be one

 Astrological note: The dream of one whole often arrives during harmonious transits of Jupiter through your 9th or 12th house, during its conjunction with the Sun, and during periods of Neptune touching your Sun.
 Sagittarians, Pisces, and Leos recognize this dream especially precisely.
 If Jupiter is now touching your Sun — the Inner Sage gathers you into one, and the dream conveys this through an experience in which the scattered suddenly sounds in one voice.

 You dream of the digit one on something new: a first page, a first step, a first day, a first small object in an empty space.
 You stand before a beginning.
-In the body — a mix of excitement and curiosity: there is no path ahead yet; it will be built by me.
+A mix of excitement and curiosity lives in the body: there is no path ahead yet; it will be built by me.

-Your Inner Child speaks here — the part that loves to begin and does not fear what is not yet drawn.
-The dream comes when a new beginning is going on in your reality: a project, a stage, a relationship, a habit, an inner choice.
-The Child shows: to begin is not frightening; to begin is alive; and the first step is always the most important.
+Up these steps your Inner Child runs — the part that loves to begin and does not fear what is not yet drawn.
+The dream comes when, in your reality, a new beginning is underway: a project, a stage, a relationship, a habit, an inner choice.
+The Child shows you that beginning is not frightening; beginning is alive; and the first step is always the most important.

-If the “first step” is clearly visible — you know where to start, and it is worth not putting it off.
-If the beginning frightens you — this is normal; any beginning is always a little frightening, and this does not mean “not yours.”
-If the digit one is bright and alive — you are ready for the start, and it is worth trusting this.
-If someone nearby hints that it is time to begin — there are signs in reality that this is your time, and it is worth hearing them, not “putting it off until better conditions.”
+If the “first step” is clearly visible, you know where to start — do not put it off.
+If the beginning frightens you, this is normal; any beginning is always a little frightening, and this does not mean “not yours.”
+If the digit one is bright and alive, you are ready for the start — trust this.
+If someone nearby hints that it is time to begin, there are signs in your reality that this is your time — hear them, do not “put it off until better conditions.”
 On the artist’s side of the same threshold, this same beginning is sometimes the dream of a white page, where you cannot begin.

 Ask yourself: “Which new beginning of mine now asks for a ‘first step’ — and what — however small — can I do today to begin?”